b3h3moth/UnixCentric/README.md

 ## src (Source Code)

-Learning the art of C and Unix System Programming reading and writing source code.
+Learning the art of the C language programming and the Unix System Programming, reading and writing code.

 ## doc (Documentation)